What is Spiral Model?

 When to utilize Spiral Model?

-A Spiral model in computer programming is utilized when the undertaking is enormous
+A Spiral model in computer programming is utilized when the venture is enormous

-At the point when deliveries are expected to be continuous, the twisting technique is utilized
+At the point when deliveries are expected to be continuous, twisting philosophy is utilized

 At the point when the formation of a model is material

 At the point when chance and costs assessment is significant

 The twisting procedure is valuable for medium to high-gamble projects

 At the point when prerequisites are muddled and mind-boggling, the Spiral model in SDLC is valuable